 Major Points of Interest on the Pentagon Tour

-- Faces of the Fallen Memorial – the exhibit features individual portraits in honor of the service men and women killed in Afghanistan and Iraq
+- Faces of the Fallen Memorial: an exhibit features individual portraits in honor of the service men and women killed in Afghanistan and Iraq.

-- Soldiers and Signers of the Constitution Corridor – numerous paintings commemorate the signing of the Declaration of Independence and portray the founding fathers of our nation
+- Soldiers and Signers of the Constitution Corridor: numerous paintings in this corridor commemorate the signing of the Declaration of Independence and portray the founding fathers of our nation.

-- 9/11 Memorial and Chapel - commemorates those killed in the terrorist attack at the Pentagon on September 11, 2001.
+- 9/11 Memorial and Chapel: commemorates those killed in the terrorist attack at the Pentagon on September 11, 2001.
 The indoor memorial displays the names of the 184 victims.
 The chapel provides space for prayer and remembrance.
-(The outdoor Pentagon Memorial is open to the public with no reservations required.
-It is not included in the guided tour)

-- Arrive 30 minutes before your scheduled tour to allow time to go through building security.
+- Although, the Pentagon recommends you arrive 15 minutes before your tour, plan to arrive 30 minutes early to allow time to go through security.

-- The best time to take a tour is mid-day when transportation is less congested.
+- The best time to take the tour is mid-day when transportation to the Pentagon is less congested.

-- Wear comfortable clothing and shoes.
-The tour includes walking a distance of about one and a half miles through the Pentagon corridors and staircases.
+- The tour includes walking a distance of about one and a half miles through the Pentagon corridors and staircases, so wear comfortable clothing and shoes.